 The Top 50 Movies and Top TV Shows charts display the same key information for each entry: numerical ranking, title, director/showrunner, streaming platform and viewership data.

 One streaming chart reflects one full week of data.
-A streaming chart week starts on Friday and ends the following Thursday.
+A streaming chart week starts on Friday at 12:00am UTC and ends the following Thursday at 11:59pm UTC.
 Our chart week designation aligns with the theatrical box office week.

 Charts order is determined by total time streamed during the week for each entry.
 SV(M) includes the rankings as well as the streaming figures.
 Besides this week’s minutes/hours watched, chart entries include minutes/hours watched for the week prior, % change in viewership and number of views (for movies).